melangue/bspwm-window-titles/readme.md

 It shows icon before each window title as well.
 Those are are `Material Icons` and `bspwm_window_titles_icon_map.txt` keeps a map of  `Window class [Icon]`.

 There is a fallback icon for when there is no icon for current program.
+You can supply your own icons in the font of your choosing - the one you use in your polybar.

 ## How it works